Comparison of Exterior Power Operations on Higher K-Theory of Schemes

 We now mention some further papers about operations on higher $K$-theory.
+First, in \cite{JP}, Joshua and Pelaez use techniques from various aforementioned papers to construct exterior operations on the $K$-theory of (smooth) algebraic stacks.
 In \cite{HK}, Harris and the first author have provided some early evidence that the operations defined in \cite{HKT17} agree with those defined by Hiller in \cite{Hiller} for affine schemes.
 Grayson has already shown in \cite{GraysonExterior} that his operations agree with Hiller's and those defined by Kratzer in \cite{Kratzer}.
-The aforementioned construction by Soul\`e and Levine's construction in \cite{Levine} generalise Hiller's and Kratzer's.
+The aforementioned construction by Soul\'e and Levine's construction in \cite{Levine} generalise Hiller's and Kratzer's.
 Nenashev has shown in \cite{NenComparison} that the operations he defined in \cite{NenLambda} agree with Grayson's operations as well.